Dubuque Star Brewery: History

 The city of Dubuque acquired the building through eminent domain proceedings as part of the riverfront renovation efforts.
 Work began to renovate the brewery.
 Madison, Wisconsin based Alexander Company was brought in to redevelop the site, however they were unable to bring any tenants in for the brewery.

 On March 23, 2006, it was announced that Stone Cliff Winery had signed an agreement with Port of Dubuque LLC to lease part of the brewery.
 This lease was contingent on the city and Port of Dubuque signing a development deal.
 Under the lease, Stone Cliff Winery leased 10,000 feet of the ground floor for an expanded winery and tasting center - which they opened in the summer of 2007.
 The Dubuque Star brewing company is owned and operated by Jeffery Monroe in Iowa City, Iowa.

-In April, 2011, Ruhl&Ruhl Realtors moved into the 3rd floor of the building.
+In April 2011, Ruhl & Ruhl Realtors moved into the 3rd floor of the building.

-As of 02/18/2013 The Star Restaurant, which was on the 2nd floor, is closed.
+By February 2013, The Star Restaurant, which was on the 2nd floor, closed.

-In 2014 Eagle Point Software moved into the 2nd floor of the building.
+In 2014, Eagle Point Software moved into the 2nd floor of the building.